funkyfuture/deck-chores/docs/usage.rst

     default: ``[a-z0-9-]+``

-    The allowed regex for customized job names.
+    The regex pattern for allowed job names. *It must not allow dots in a name!*

 .. envvar:: JOB_POOL_SIZE